 - Box of 3-inch screws

 - Miter saw (you can also have your local hardware store cut your boards for you)

 - Clamps (we used both F-style and ratcheting clamps)

 Corey started by building a frame for the top of the workbench.
 Nothing fancy, just a long rectangular frame built from 2x4s.

 Once the frame was built, he went down the side of the boards and marked every 16 inches for the supports.
-Apparently, 16 inches is considered the standard for maximum stability in the carpentry world, and your tape measure is even highlighted every 16 inches to make it simpler for you.
-Who knew?!

 Once he had marked all of the supports on either side of the frame, he went back in and added support boards by drilling them in.
 He used clamps on each piece as he worked to ensure nothing moved while he was drilling the rest of the table.